Introduction -forming a limited company

 - You must have the required permission to include certain sensitive words that relate to the government.
 These words include bank, Britain, chartered, king, queen, and many others.
 Here is a complete list of these.

-Every UK company must have an address where you can receive any official mail.
-This address is called your registered office.
-As a result, many contractors will use their residential address.
-On the other hand, you could use your accountant’s address, and many contractors choose to do this.
-A further option is to use a service provider.
+Every UK company must have an address where it can receive any official mail.
+This address is called the registered office.
+Many contractors will use their residential address; however, you may be able to use your accountant’s address, and many contractors will choose to do this.
+A further option open to you is to use a service provider.

-Key to note, if you set up a company in England or Wales, the registered office has to be within England or Wales.
+Note: If you set up a company in England or Wales, the registered office must be within England or Wales.
 The same rule applies to Scottish or Northern Irish companies.

 Officials of the company

-What’s more, when you are forming a UK company, you may also decide to appoint a company secretary.
-Today, however, there is no legal requirement for small companies to have a secretary.
+When forming a UK company, you may also decide to appoint a company secretary.
+Today, however, there is no legal requirement for small companies to have a company secretary.

-When you apply, you will need to have all of your officials’ details to hand.
-These details include the full names, full addresses, nationalities, and dates of birth.
-If you have concerns about your privacy, you can elect to use a ‘service address.’
+When you apply to set up your company, you will need to have all of your officials’ details to hand.
+These details include the full names, addresses, nationalities, and dates of birth.
+If you have concerns about the privacy of your home address, you can elect to use a ‘service address’.
 By doing this, your residential address will not appear on the public record.

-When you are forming a UK company, you will also need to decide on your company’s share structure.
+When setting up a limited company, you will also need to decide on your company’s share structure.
 Therefore, you will need to choose:

 - The number of shares in your company.
-Normally, most companies will set up with 100 shares.
-The shares will normally have a value of £1 or 1 pence.
+Usually, most companies will set up with 100 shares.
+The shares will typically have a value of £1 or 1 pence each.

 As a shareholder in your own company, you could decide to own all of the shares yourself.
 A further option is that you could split the shares between you and your spouse.
-Another choice could be to bring in other people as the shareholders.
+An additional option could be to bring in other people as shareholders.

 In the future, your company may declare dividends.
-If it does, it must distribute and pay these in the same ratio as the shareholdings themselves.
+If it does, it must distribute and pay these in the same ratio as the shareholdings.

 Most contractors who set up their own company either:

-The best thing to do when you consider your company’s share set up is to talk to your accountant.
+When considering your company’s share set-up, the best thing to do is to talk to your accountant.

-Once you know who your shareholders are going to be in your company, you will need to gather their info.
-This info will include their full name, full address details, class of share, and the number of shares they will own.
+Once you know your shareholders in your company, you will need to gather their information.
+These details will include their full name, address details, class of share, and the number of shares they will own.

-After the initial set up of your company, the PSC info needs updating via the annual Confirmation Statement.
-All companies need to send this to Companies House each year.
-As a result, this keeps the UK public register up to date.
+After the initial set-up of your company, the PSC information will need updating via the annual Confirmation Statement.
+All companies need to submit this form to Companies House each year.
+As a result, this will keep the UK Companies House register up to date.

 Articles of Association